 Earth and space science explores the interconnections between the land, ocean, atmosphere, life of our planet, and nearby celestial bodies of our solar system.
 Students are challenged to discover their world, their planet, and the Earth’s place in the Universe with a Biblical worldview.
 This course is taken by all 6th grade students.

-Life Science 7
+Middle School Life Science

-Physical Science 8
+Middle School Physical Science

 Biology is the study of all living things.
 In this class, students study cells, genetics, ecology, single celled organisms and multicellular organisms.
 This course includes a science project.
-This course is taken by all 9th grade students not taking Honors Biology.

 Biology is the study of all living things.
 In this class, students study cells, genetics, ecology, single celled organisms and multicellular organisms.
 This course includes a science project.
+Prerequisite: Students must have a yearly grade average of 90% in 8th Grade Science to be eligible for this class along with a teacher recommendation.
 This course is taken by all 9th grade students not taking Biology.

-Environmental Science is the study of human interaction with the environment.
+Environmental science is the study of human interaction with the environment.
 Topics include ecosystems, energy, resource definitions and limitations, water supply, air pollution, flooding, land use, and conservation biology.
 The course focuses on enhancing decision-making skills based on factual information about the environment.
-Prerequisites: Biology This course is taken by 10th grade students not taking Chemistry.
+Prerequisites: Biology.
+This course is taken by 10th grade students not taking Chemistry.